NordicMRspine/UserExample_MRINavigator/README.md

     ```
 2. Click the green **Code** button at the top right of this webpage, then select **Download ZIP**.
 Once the download is completed extract its contents into your desired directory.

-Before running the script open the **config.jl** file and copy the path of the parent directory of the example data in line 14, assigning it to `params[:root_path]`.
+Before running the script open the **config.jl** file and insert the path of the parent directory of the example data in line 14 (assigning it to `params[:root_path]`).
 Add the folder separation symbol (`/` for macOS/Linux or `\` for Windows) at the end of the path.
 This indicates that the path refers to a folder and not a file.

 The scripts can be run now.